ishitasequeira/argocd-v2.9.0-examples/README.md

               value: 443
 ```

+The inline kustomize patches work well with `ApplicationSets`, too.
+Instead of maintaining a patch or overlay for each cluster, patches can now be done in the `Application` template and utilize attributes from the generators.
+For example, with [`external-dns`](https://github.com/kubernetes-sigs/external-dns/) to set the [`txt-owner-id`](https://github.com/kubernetes-sigs/external-dns/blob/e1adc9079b12774cccac051966b2c6a3f18f7872/docs/registry/registry.md?plain=1#L6) to the cluster name.

 In an ideal world, the `guestbook` path contains only plain Kubernetes manifests (no `kustomization.yaml`) but through the use of the `patches` field in the `Application`, you can use Kustomize to alter the `Deployment` manifest to use port `443`.
 However, a `kustomization.yaml` is still required ([#16352](https://github.com/argoproj/argo-cd/issues/16352))

 With a `kustomization.yaml` file in the source, the patches from the `Application` will be merged with any existing patches.